nidorx/sqlog/README.md

 ## Requirements

-The builtin SQLite storage uses the package `github.com/mattn/go-sqlite3`, which is a cgo package, so you need `gcc`.

-See the link for more details: [https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation)
+To use the builtin SQLite Storage implementation, you need to register the driver of your choice.

+Examples:

+- `github.com/mattn/go-sqlite3`
+- `modernc.org/sqlite`

 ## @TODO/IDEAS/ROADMAP